yahiagebrilgr/Base_ML_trading_bot/README.md

 How to Run the Project
 Follow these steps to run a backtest of the strategy.

-1. Get the Code
+1. Get the code
 Clone the repository to your local machine.

-2. Set Up Your API Keys
+2. Set Up your API Keys
 You'll need a free paper trading account from Alpaca.
 Rename the env.example file to .env.
 Open the .env file and add your paper trading API key and secret.